Hyperparameter Optimization in Machine Learning: What Is Hyperparameter Optimization?

+A typical supervised learning algorithm receives training data and outputs a predictor (e.g., a mapping from textual reviews to binary sentiments, as in our previous example).
+The quality of the predictor can then be measured on new data (the validation set) using an evaluation metric, such as the error rate.
+Since the predictor depends on the chosen hyperparameters, the validation error also depends on those hyperparameters.
+The mapping from hyperparameter values to the performance measured on the validation set is called the \textit{response function}.

-What distinguishes the HPO problem from conventional optimization problems, such as those arising in convex or combinatorial optimization, is its \textit{nested nature}: to evaluate the response function $f$ at a specific point $\lambda$, it is required to run the learning algorithm $\learningalgo$, which in turn has to solve another optimization problem to fit a model to the available data.
-In practice, running $\learningalgo$ can be time-consuming.
-For example, training ResNet-50 from scratch on CIFAR-10 on an Amazon Elastic Cloud Compute (EC2) g4dn.xlarge instance takes more than 2 hours.\footnote{A ResNet is a deep residual neural network commonly used in computer vision.
-ResNet-50 has 50 convolutional layers with skip connections (one for every stack of three layers).
-We refer the interested reader to the original paper by~\citet{he2016deep}.}
+In a nutshell, hyperparameter optimization (HPO) consists in finding the hyperparameters that optimize the response function.
+What distinguishes the HPO problem from conventional optimization problems, such as those arising in convex or combinatorial optimization, is its \textit{nested nature}: evaluating the response function at a specific point requires running the learning algorithm, which in turn often involves solving another optimization problem to fit a model to the available (training) data.

-\section{Why is hyperparameter optimization difficult?}
+\section{Why Is Hyperparameter Optimization Difficult?}

-In general, computing $f$ might not only be time-consuming, but also expensive in terms of amount of resources used or cost.
-Its analytical form is typically either unknown or impractical to handle, it might have multiple local optima, it might exhibit wide flat regions, or it might be even non-smooth or non-continuous as a function of $\lambda$.
-As we will see in the following, for some classes of algorithms, we only require that $f$ is observable.
-Returning to the example of AlphaGo, this means that it does not matter whether the mathematical expression linking the hyperparameters of AlphaGo (i.e., how the algorithm is configured) and the probability of winning a game is known; what matters is that, for our specific choice of $\lambda$, we can observe if AlphaGo won or lost the game.
-Therefore, in general, one cannot apply conventional gradient-based optimization algorithms to solve HPO problems (but we will see that with additional assumption on $f$ this is, in fact, possible).
+First, the nested nature of hyperparameter optimization problems means that, in most cases, the response function is not available in closed form, but is defined only implicitly.
+The function may be stochastic (due to the inherent randomness of the training algorithm), have multiple local optima, exhibit wide flat regions, or be non-smooth, non-continuous, or non-differentiable.
+These characteristics rule out the application of standard gradient-based optimization algorithms.
+Moreover, evaluating the response function at a given hyperparameter assignment can be very expensive: for instance, training a modern deep architecture may require significant compute, ranging from several hours to several days on a GPU cluster.
+As a result, much of the field has focused on developing algorithms that make minimal assumptions, such as only requiring \textit{observability} for instance.
+This perspective becomes clearer when we return to the example of AlphaGo: it does not matter whether the mathematical expression linking the hyperparameters of AlphaGo (i.e., how the algorithm is configured) to the probability of winning a game is explicitly known; what matters is that, for a given set of hyperparameters, we can observe whether AlphaGo won or lost the game.